ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/cart_mounts.md

 ![The Cart Titan with a rifle mount in a Cherry Blossom biome](../images/cart_titan_rifle_full.png)
 ![The saddle mount crafting recipe, consisting of three TNT, four iron blocks, one gunpowder, and one iron ingot](../images/recipe/rifle_mount.png)

 The rifle mount attaches a heavy anti-titan rifle on the Cart's back.
-The rifle has a 1/4 chance to blow itself up on use, which probably won't kill the Cart, but it will completely destroy the mount.
+The rifle has a 1/4 chance to blow itself up on use ([configurable](./config.md)), which probably won't kill the Cart, but it will completely destroy the mount.

 ### Commands
 The cart mounts can be given with the usual /give command; i.e. `/give @s titan_shifter_megapack:titan_saddle_mount`.